Updated on March 6th, 2025 by Felix Martinez

 Competitive Advantages & Recession Performance

-IBM has enjoys meaningful competitive advantages, primarily its industry leadership position and scale.
-IBM’s competitive strength is its brand, entrenched customer relations and extensive patent portfolio.
-IBM is also the market leader in mainframe computers where it has 90% of the market and little competition.
+IBM enjoys meaningful competitive advantages, primarily its industry leadership position and scale.
+Its competitive strength is its brand, entrenched customer relations, and extensive patent portfolio.
+IBM is also the market leader in mainframe computers, with 90% of the market and little competition.

-In terms of recession performance, IBM receives mixed reviews.
-As a global technology company, IBM is exposed to the fluctuations of the broader economy.
+IBM receives mixed reviews in terms of recession performance.
+As a global technology company, it is exposed to the fluctuations of the broader economy.

 For example, in 2020, the company’s revenue and earnings-per-share declined as the global economy fell into recession due to the coronavirus pandemic.